 I used to shop solely at vintage/thrift stores and wore a lot of hand-me-downs growing up, so it wasn’t rare for me to don items that told many, many stories.
 And I miss that.
-I miss that the stories of my clothing held tales of womens rights and gender roles and gosh, even entire industrial revolutions.
-I long for chairs that were collected from back alleys on sunny days.
+I miss that the secrets of my clothing held tales of womens rights and gender roles, even entire industrial revolutions.
+I long for chairs collected from back alleys on sunny days, for vintage dining tables where hundreds of stories were swapped among families, friends.
 I miss balancing old mirrors on the shoulders of my husband as we made the trek home from another successful thrift run to furnish our humble, newlywed apartment.

 Somewhere along the way, I’ve become lazy.
 Shopping turned into a leisure activity, a quick fix for a bad day.
 The store became a getaway when I needed a breath of fresh air from the pressures of a crying baby or a pressing deadline or a tough conversation.